The uniform general signed rank test and its design sensitivity: Simulations

-\Cref{fig:compare_scores} compares power between uniform tests with different score functions.
-Tests tend to perform similarly with small sample sizes, but clear distinctions emerge with large sample sizes.
-In the normal case, the normal scores test dominates while the redescending score function substantially underperforms.
-As we have seen, under normal noise the outliers contain the most information, and a score function which places more weight upon pairs with large absolute differences will attain higher power as a result.
-Conversely, in the Cauchy case, the normal scores tests performs the worst, while the sign test performs the best.
-Here the extreme tails yield less information, as indicated by \cref{fig:pi_plot}.
-The Laplace case is a middle ground in which the tails yield no more or less information than most of the rest of the distribution, as we have seen in \cref{fig:pi_plot}.
-Here the choice of score function makes little difference.

-We close by noting that the uniform sign test shows considerable promise for use in practice.
+Overall, the uniform sign test shows considerable promise for use in practice.
 It is competitive in all cases and is the strongest performer of the four tests considered here in a number of cases.
 This is particularly interesting since the fixed-sample sign test is arguably the least attractive among the fixed-sample tests we have considered.
 It seems the landscape of uniform general signed rank tests is qualitatively different from that of their fixed-sample counterparts.